Daniel-K-Ivanov/notes-on-software-architecture/README.md

 - Don't get to microservices if you don't understand your module boundaries well

-**Netflix Principles:**

-- Buy vs Build - use of-the-shelf-components; only build what you have to
-- Services must be stateless (except for persistence and caching layers)
+**Important Characteristics**
+- Suite of small services
+- Running in its own process
+- built around business capabilities
+- independently deployable
-- Scale out instead of Scale up
+- bare minimum of centralised management

 **Mandatory things for microservices:**